Learning Lineage-guided Geodesics with Finsler Geometry: Experimental Details

 \subsection{Parameterization Details}

-We parameterize all networks with 3 layers of 256 hidden dimension, using batchnorm and trained with AdamW~\citep{loshchilov2017decoupled} using learning rate 0.001.
+We parameterize all networks with 3 layers of 256 hidden dimension, with the exception of the latent dimension of the distance embeddings $l = 100$, using batchnorm and trained with AdamW~\citep{loshchilov2017decoupled} using learning rate 0.001.
 We use batch size 512 for classification and metric training, and 2048 for embedding and geodesic training.
 The geodesic network embeds time with a sinusoidal embedding on 32 frequencies.

 We use the implementation of MFM~\citep{kapusniak2024metric} with the same networks as our model for consistency.
 For $\text{SF}^2\text{M}$, we adopt the implementation of~\cite{tong2024simulation}—specifically, the exact configuration provided in the released GitHub repository (\url{https://github.com/atong01/conditional-flow-matching})—and modify only the time embedding where we use sinusoidal embeddings to be consistent with other models.